-Construction is a human activity with one of the highest economical, social and environmental impact...
+Construction is a human activity with high environmental impact...

 Sustainable development is not possible if construction itself is not sustainable.

 The sustainable use of the building stock and infrastructure should be promoted, and the construction sector should be prepared to contribute.